-In this tutorial we will show you how to install Drupal on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Drupal is an open-source and one of the most popular PHP based content Management System (CMS) platform for building personal blogs or big corporate websites.
+In this tutorial, we will show you how to install Drupal on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Drupal is an open-source and one of the most popular PHP-based Content Management System (CMS) platforms for building personal blogs or big corporate websites.
 It has thousands of templates and plugins that are mostly free to download and install.
 Due to the stability of the base, the adaptability of the platform, and its active community, Drupal remains a popular choice after more than a decade on the scene.

 Install Drupal on Ubuntu 18.04 LTS Bionic Beaver